 All raw diamonds that are imported into the United States must meet the strict requirements of the Kimberley Process, ensuring that all diamonds being traded are conflict free.
 Click here to learn more about the Kimberley Process.

-We are very selective of our diamond suppliers - we only partner with suppliers who are committed to ethically sourcing high quality diamonds; all of our raw diamonds originate from Canada, Brazil, Australia or Russia.
+We are very selective of our diamond suppliers - we only partner with suppliers who are committed to ethically sourcing high quality diamonds.

 Clear raw diamonds are both high in quality and value, as well as hard to come by - clear rough diamonds are typically cut down and faceted into traditional brilliant cut diamonds.
 You can see through clear uncut diamonds, and they tend to have a smooth, naturally polished appearance.

 De Beers owns a majority of the world’s diamond mines, and of the diamond mines that they own, whatever is extracted of cuttable quality is cut down and faceted.
 This leaves few mines in the world to produce high grade cuttable quality clear raw diamonds that our suppliers can source from.
 Because there are less available on the market, this adds to their rarity and value.

 - Unique, unconventional, and unexpected

 - Beautiful, one-of-a-kind

 - Earthy and pure - made by Mother Nature